Trump Administration To Drop Refugee Cap To 45,000, Lowest In Years

 It costs "something like $180,000" to resettle each refugee, estimates William Evans, chair of the economics department at the University of Notre Dame.
 He says that estimate includes direct and indirect costs like social services.

 For the first nine years they're in the country, Evans said, refugees tend to be net takers.
-They cost the government more in social services then they pay in taxes.
+They cost the government more in social services than they pay in taxes.
 But then, something changes.

 "After that ninth year," Evans said, "they're actually paying more to the government than they're taking out."

-Over 20 years, Evans and his colleague found that refugees pay about $20,000 MORE in taxes than they use in social services.
+Over 20 years, Evans and his colleague found that refugees pay about $20,000 more in taxes than they use in social services.

 "Refugees tend to work at really high rates after a few years in the country," said Evans.
 "They're paying taxes like everybody else.
 I think it's a reasonably positive story."

 That fits with what researchers at the U.S. Department of Health and Human Services found.
 They prepared an internal report this summer that showed refugees brought in $63 billion more in revenue than they cost between 2005 and 2014.
-But the White House never released that report, which was leaked to The New York Times.
+The White House never released that report, which was leaked to The New York Times.

-"There is an investment that you have to make to help them get acculturated to help them learn the language and learn the culture," said Syracuse Mayor Stephanie Miner.
+"There is an investment that you have to make to help them get acculturated to help them learn the language and learn the culture," said Miner.
 "But once they do, they are really committed to this country."

 What Miner wonders is whether this country is committed to them.